vladigleba/vladigleba.github.io/posts/gospel/god.md

 > What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and *ye are not your own?
 For ye are bought with a price*: therefore glorify God in your body, and in your spirit, which are God’s.
 {% ct '1 Corinthians 6:19-20' %}

+> But now thus saith the LORD that created thee, O Jacob, and he that formed thee, O Israel, *Fear not: for I have redeemed thee, I have called thee by thy name; thou art mine*.
+When thou passest through the waters, I will be with thee; and through the rivers, they shall not overflow thee: when thou walkest through the fire, thou shalt not be burned; neither shall the flame kindle upon thee.
+For I am the LORD thy God, the Holy One of Israel, thy Saviour.
+{% ct 'Isaiah 43:1-3' %}

 Everything belongs to God first and foremost by creation, for nothing created itself.
 Humans belong to God both by creation and by redemption, for Jesus paid the price for our sin, thereby redeeming us from the power of death.
 In other words, we are doubly His: first because He gave us life, and second because He rescued us from certain death.

+Because He created us, He cares for us as a loving Father cares for His children.
+It may be astonishing—or even difficult to grasp—that the Creator and King of the universe cares for each of us personally, but it is absolutely true.
+When we feel abandoned or neglected, He sees us and is with us {% rf 'Isaiah 40:27-31; 41:10' %}.
+He keeps our hearts beating, provides for our needs, and has a solution for every crisis {% rf 'Acts 17:28; Matthew 6:26; 10:29-31; 2 Chronicles 16:9' %}.
+No matter the time or place, He is always only a prayer away {% rf 'Jeremiah 29:11-13' %}.

 ## Does God know all things?